Signposts

 ubiquitous kitchen verse inscribed on them.
 But I use Shirley’s cup and I am

 grateful she has come into my life.
-It is the only cup acquired in the West,
+This cup is the only one acquired in the

-an area I have grown to love.
-And I notice when I do use her cup it always
+West, an area I have grown to love.
+And I notice when I do use her cup, my

 The “Chowda Mug” always brings back the emotions and warmth I feel for all